Citation: OECD Gender Inequity

-The four young women I raised are aged 21 to 30 with no marriage, no children, no home nor families of their own; the same is true for all of their friends.
+The four young women I raised are aged 21 to 30 with no marriage, no children, no home nor families of their own; and the same is true for all of their friends.
 Instead, they live in a sort of rent-slavery state with starvation wages supplied by a job with no pension and no dental.
 By the conventions of other strong social contract nations – aka, not-Canada, they have traded a life – for a cubicle.

-The situation is thanks to a series of policy mistakes, more than just one policy alone.
-Holland, for example, puts controls on – most rents ($1,000 CDN per month), usury, business ownership, foreign rental property ownership (none is allowed), offshoring, and immigration onshoring (none is allowed).
-Canada, never protected its citizens with any of these sustainable policies.
+This dystopic situation is thanks to a series of policy mistakes, and not just one policy alone.
+Holland, for example, puts controls on most rents ($1,000 CDN per month), usury, business ownership, foreign rental property ownership (none is allowed), offshoring, and immigration onshoring (none is allowed).
+Canada never protected its citizens with any of these sustainable policies.

-An economy and society are like a casino – a high transaction system.
-Both are recession-proof, but only when every policy ensures that transactions have a higher percentage-probability for the house to win.
-Which policies are proven to have a greater probability of success?
-See the World at our Hands econometrics library for these surveys.
+An economy is like a casino – a high transaction system.
+Both are recession-proof, but only when every policy ensures that transactions have a higher percentage probability for the house to win.
+See a list of policies proven to have a greater probability of success at the World at our Hands econometrics library.
+Successful economies is easy – in science.

 Our present global mature capitalism all began back in the 1980s when political marketing teams in the U.S. market-tested catchy spins on policy messaging.
 Low tax, Small Government, Death Tax, Middle-class, Open Markets, Climate, Guns, and so on; were policies designed to keep voters voting their support, while 95% of all income gains nationally could flow to the Top-1% rich year-after-year.
 Market-tests found strong voter responses to “Female Equality” and opportunistic politicians also noticed that half of all voters are female too no doubt.

 Political opportunism has become the definition of Canadian and U.S. politics.
 There can be no long-term planning in Canada due to four-year political windows, and citizens here are not trained in what are sustainable policies either.
 So, therefore, the “catchiest” or most-repeated messaging wins elections here – regardless of whether it’s socially responsible or not.